 2007 March-April- Drought declared in some inland areas.
 United Nations World Food Programme (WFP) says some 53,000 people could go without food rations unless funding is found.

-2008 January - Djibouti begins legal battle with France in the International Court of Justice in The Hague over the probe into the death of French judge Bernard Borrel.
+2008 January - Djibouti begins legal battle with France in the International Court of Justice in The Hague over investigation into death of French judge Bernard Borrel.

 2008 June- Fighting breaks out between Djiboutian and Eritrean troops in the disputed Ras Doumeira border area.
 At least nine Djiboutian soldiers killed.
 US condemns Eritrean "aggression" but Eritrea denies launching an attack.